Reviews

 Having tested a lot of different fresh dog food in the past 12 months, The Farmer’s Dog represents the best value service if you’d like to try fresh food.

 What impressed me about The Farmer’s Dog is how they customized their meals for Copper and Skye.
 They labeled their meals and stuck a portion guideline on the front.
-It’s a small detail but I liked the attention to detail!
+It’s a small detail, but I liked the attention to detail!

 The Farmer’s Dog offers four recipes: beef, chicken, pork and turkey.
 Copper and Skye’s favorite recipes were beef and chicken.
+In 2026, they offer grain-inclusive and grain-free recipes.

 The Farmer’s Dog is the most affordable fresh dog food company I’ve reviewed.
-Their meals cost me $153 a month, which is almost the same price as some of the dry food companies highlighted in this article.
+Their meals cost me $251.04 a month, which is almost the same price as some of the dry food companies highlighted in this article.

-Only 4 recipes
+CustomizationOnly 4 recipes

-5) Maev
+Maev

 Maev or Sundays (Photo: Life With Klee Kai)